x-square/analytics/23_08_psychology_experience.md

 ## Affordances: Action Possibilities in an Environment

 - **Law of context** says that where and when we do something affects how we do it.
 For example, how you behave at work is different from how you act at a party.
-- **Fogg behavior model** explains why people do things.
+- **Fogg behaviour model** explains why people do things.
 It says for an action to happen, you need motivation, ability, and a trigger.
 If any of these is missing or weak, the action won't occur.
 It's used to design things that make it easier for people to do what you want, like using an app or buying a product.
 - **Metcalfe's law**, also known as **the more the better effect**, says that the more people or devices are in a network, the more valuable it becomes.
 For example, a social media platform is more useful when more people join because there are more connections and interactions.
 So, more users make a network much more valuable.
 - **Long neck theory** means it's profitable to sell many different, less popular things to niche markets instead of just a few popular items.
 It's about offering variety and serving diverse interests.